Epic Norway Itinerary: 2 Weeks Road Trip Along the Best Fjords

 Driving time from Bergen to Flam is approximately 2,5 hours.
 Count 3-4 hours if you are planning to visit the two waterfalls.

-Accommodation in Gudvangen/Flam is very scarce and expensive, so make sure to book it as soon as you start planning your trip.
-Click here for availability and prices for accommodation in Flam or Gudvangen.
+Accommodation in Gudvangen/Flam.
+We stayed at Gudvangen Fjordtell for 2 nights.
+Accommodation in this area is very scarce, so make sure to book your stay as soon as you start planning your trip.
+Check the availability for accommodation in Flam or Gudvangen and reserve as soon as you know your travel dates!

 Day 7: Gudvangen – Flam area – The Nærøyfjord